fcangialosi/ting/README.md

 3 | Using Ting
 ==============

+Before running Ting, you must start the echo server so that Ting will have something to connect to.
+To do this simply run:

+	./echo_server

+It will listen on the port specified by "DestinationPort" in the tingrc file.

 Ting has two main modes:

-  A. Ting -- use ting much like ping to quickly check the latency between two relays.
+  A. Single -- use ting much like ping to quickly check the latency between two relays.
 Relays can be identified by ip or fingerprint.
 We recommend that you
 	use fingerprints as ips are not necessarily unique.

     ./ting [fingerprint1] [fingerprint2] [optional args...]
     ./ting [ip1] [ip2] [optional args...]

-  B. Collect -- use Ting to measure the latency between all pairs listed in an input file.
+  B. Pairwise -- use Ting to measure the latency between all pairs listed in an input file.
 Again these may be specified by fingerprint or ip, but
 	fingerprint is recommended.